mmotti/Windows-11-Initialisation-Tweaks/README.md

 1. **Remove the Microsoft Edge shortcut from the Public Desktop.**

 1. **Notepad settings:**
-    * Open files in a new tab.
+    * Open files in a new window.
     * Start a new session / discard unsaved changes when Notepad starts.
     * WordWrap enabled.
     * Recent files enabled.